zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 Portworx is going to look for this secret with name `px-ibm` under the `portworx` namespace.
 While installing Portworx it creates a Kubernetes role binding which grants access to reading Kubernetes secrets only from the `portworx` namespace.

-### Step 2: Set up IBM Key Protect as the secrets provider for Portworx.
+### Step 2: Set up IBM key management as the secrets provider for Portworx.

 #### New installation

 ##### Using helm chart

-While deploying Portworx using helm chart on an IKS cluster, by default Portworx is configured to use IBM Key Protect as a secrets provider.
+While deploying Portworx using helm chart on an IKS cluster, by default Portworx is configured to use IBM Key Protect and HPCS as a secrets provider.
 Follow [these instructions](https://github.com/portworx/helm/blob/master/charts/portworx/README.md) to install the helm chart.

 In a non-IKS cluster, set the `secretType` as `ibm-kp` in the helm chart's values.yml configuration file.

+{{<info>}}
+**NOTE:** Use the `ibm-kp` `secretType` for both IBM Key Protect and HPCS.
+{{</info>}}

 ##### Using the Portworx spec generator
 When generating the Portworx Kubernetes spec file on the Portworx spec generator page in [PX-Central](https://central.portworx.com), select `IBM Key Protect` from the "Secrets type" list.

 #### Existing installation

-For an existing Portworx cluster follow these steps to configure IBM Key Protect as the secrets provider
+For an existing Portworx cluster follow these steps to configure IBM Key Protect or HPCS as the secrets provider

 ##### Step 2a: Add Permissions to access kubernetes secrets